 • Question Types: Long Answer (LA), Short Answer (SA), Extract-Based Reading Comprehension

-You can find the complete NCERT Solutions for Flamingo Prose Indigo including every Think as You Read answer, Understanding the Text response, Talking about the Text discussion, and Working with Words exercise in the article below.
+The complete NCERT Solutions for Flamingo Prose Indigo, covering every Think as You Read, Understanding the Text, Talking about the Text, and Working with Words item, are in the article below.

 These NCERT Solutions are curated by Collegedunia's English subject experts, mapped to the 2026-27 NCERT Flamingo textbook, and refined against the last five years of CBSE Class 12 Board English Core papers.